Support our sponsor: Dick's Sporting Goods 44225 Twelve Mile Road Novi 248 596-3400

 Awards- team trophies and individual medals will be awarded to 1st and 2nd place teams in all age groups with the exception of U16 and above girls teams which will only play 3 preliminary games.

-Inclement Weather Policy The tournament will follow US Soccer’s position statement that indicates when lightening is seen, the tournament will count the time until thunder is heard.
+Inclement Weather Policy The tournament will follow US Soccer’s position statement that indicates when lightning is seen, the tournament will count the time until thunder is heard.
 If this time is thirty seconds or less, seek shelter.
 Wait thirty minutes or more after hearing the last thunder before resuming activities.

 Weather issues and final games: If weather does not permit the final game from being played and there are no other options to move game to a playable location that is agreed upon by both teams then Co-champions will be awarded.